EddyMwai/3D_Sphere_Project/README.md

 ## Game Rules
 1. Control the snake to eat the food that appears randomly on the screen.
 2. Avoid colliding with the screen boundaries, obstacles, or the snake's own body.
-3. The game ends if the snake hits the boundaries, an obstacle, or itself.
+3. The game ends if the snake hits the boundaries, an obstacle itself or backward movement.

 ---